ducfilan/Dark-mode-Franz-Ferdi/README.md

 2. Reload Franz
 3. Open Franz's Settings (Ctrl+,) > Select `Your services` tab > Select the service that you want to change to dark mode and toggle the `Enable Dark Mode` setting.
 4. Reload your service to see changes

+## Current supporting services
+1. Facebook Messenger
+2. Facebook Workplace Chat (Facebook at work)
+3. Slack

+---
+_P/s: Gmail, Telegram and Skype is natively supported.
+You can change to dark mode in their settings._